 I’m here today to speak with you about how lavs are great for gestural freedom, but a cordless gives you more directional focus.

-It’s Not Public Speaking If the Audience Doesn’t Understand What You’re Saying
+It’s Not Public Speaking If Your Audience Doesn’t Understand those 3 Tech Questions

 That example sounds ridiculous; and yet, the smarter you are, the more likely you are to do something similar without even noticing it.